nathan-pham/learn-react/README.md

 ## react-app
 I created demos for new theories and concepts on [codepen.io](https://codepen.io), a fast prototyping web development tool.
 Many of the chapter folders also contain a sub-directory called `react-app`, created to display concepts (configuring Webpack, component file structure, creating Redux dispatchers) requiring a Node.js environment.

+## Contributing
+If you encounter a broken link or certain methods become out of date, consider making a pull request or an issue so I can update the notes as soon as possible!
+Giving me a star always helps 😊.